 - You can thicken it more if you want.

-- Add the melon seeds and dry fruits and cook the halwa for 1-2 minutes more.
+- Add the melon seeds and chopped nuts and cook the halwa for 1 to 2 minutes more.

 - Serve pumpkin halwa warm or cold.